coderanger/coderanger.net/content/posts/funding-foss.md

 that has been powered by untold hours of unpaid labor.
 Unfortunately this solution is also the one I feel the least equipped to help move forward on.

+## Universal Basic Income

+An end game solution: provide a basic standard of living so people that want to dedicate themselves to enriching society can do so without putting their own needs in jeopardy.
+[UBI](https://en.wikipedia.org/wiki/Basic_income) is, to put it mildly, a contentious issue.
+Small pilot programs in many places around the world have had promising results, but we don't have any clear path to serious adoption right now.
+Beyond the logistical challenges, discussing any non-capitalist system is often politically unfeasible in most governments.
+My thoughts on a post-capitalism world are worth a whole post on their own, but this is something we should all keep in mind as we displace more and more jobs via automation.

 # What do we do now?

 Unfortunately many of these options are unhelpful for one individual trying